Evi Edna Ogholi

-Evi Edna Ogholi (born 6 July 1966). is a Nigerian female reggae musician popular for her song "Happy Birthday".
+Evi Edna Ogholi (born 6 July 1966) is a Nigerian female reggae musician popular for her song "Happy Birthday".

 Early life

-Ogholi was born on 6 July 1966 birthday in Isoko, Delta State (then Midwest Region) to the household of Reverend R. O. Ogholirly.
+Ogholi was born on 6 July 1966 in Isoko, Delta State (then Midwest Region) to the household of Reverend R. O. Ogholirly.
 She married her producer and manager Emma Ogosi, and they had two children.
-The couple later separated and Ogholi is living in Paris.
+The couple later separated, with Ogholi moving to Paris shortly after.